CBI launches special operation against banking frauds; searches underway

 -

-The CBI Tuesday launched a special operation against alleged bank fraudsters across the country registering 14 separate cases involving Rs 640 crore of siphoned funds and carrying out coordinated searches at 50 locations in 18 cities across the country, officials said.
+The Central Bureau of Investigation (CBI) on Tuesday launched a special search operation in connection with alleged bank fraud cases involving Rs 640 crore of siphoned funds.

-The agency teams swooped down at different locations in 12 states across the country in a coordinated action against the promoters and directors of the companies made accused in the cases, they said.

-The searches are being conducted in Delhi, Mumbai, Ludhiana, Thane, Valsad, Pune, Palani, Gaya, Gurugram, Chandigarh, Bhopal, Surat and Kolar among others, they said.
+Searches are underway at over 50 places in 18 cities across 12 states and union territories.
+Delhi, Mumbai, Ludhiana, Thane, Valsad, Pune, Palani, Gaya, Gurgaon, Chandigarh, Bhopal, Surat and Kolar are the various cities where the operation is on, agency sources said.

-The amount involved in these banking scams is around Rs 640 crore, they said.

-"In a countrywide action relating to bank fraud scams/cases, CBI is conducting a special drive today and has begun searches at more than 50 places in 18 different cities in around 12 states/union territories," a senior official said.
+Various companies including Wilson diamond in Thane, Supreme Tax Mark in Ludhiana, S K Knit India Ltd in Gujarat, S L Consumer Product Ltd in Delhi, International Mega Food Park Ltd in Delhi among the places where the operation is being conducted, the sources said.

-"A total of 14 cases have been registered against the accused including various companies/ firms, their promoters/directors and bank officials," the official added.
+According to officials, 14 cases have been registered against accused including various companies/firms, their promoters/directors and bank officials.

+The amount involved in these banking scams is around Rs.
+640 crore, officials said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)